Austin and the Texas Hill Country

 The 115-acre property has been in the Krause Family for over 50 years.
 With 32 springs on the property, there’s enough water for a man-made pool and a natural swimming hole.
 The spring water is 68F year-round and eventually makes it Lake Travis.

-Located at 424 County Road 404, near Spicewood, Texas.
-Open from mid-February until October 31.
-Adult admission (12+) is $10, kids (4 to 11) is $6 and kids 3 and under are free.
-Open 9 a.m. to 8 p.m.
+Located at 424 County Road 404, near Spicewood, Texas, it is open from mid-February until October 31.
+Adult admission (12+) is $10, kids (4 to 11) are $6 and kids 3 and under are free.
+It is open from 9 a.m. to 8 p.m.
 Camping is available.

 Pace Park Salada.
 Texas Swimming Holes.

-W. A. Pace Park in Salado offers a cool and shallow water for splashing.
+W. A. Pace Park in Salado offers cool and shallow water for splashing.
 Photo Credit: Catherine Parker

 12. W.A.
 Pace Park in Salado